Department of Architecture

 In collaboration with ecologists from the University of Helsinki, the project explores increasing biodiversity in the urban environment and demonstrating the importance of soil and its microbes for the wellbeing of the ecosystem.
 The human visitor can participate in caring for the soil and plants and in building the pavilion.

-Alusta pavilion hosts a series of events and open discussions during the summer seasons of 2022 and 2023.
-The events bring together professionals from different fields to discuss our relationship to the environment on practical, emotional and experiental levels.
+Alusta pavilion has hosted a series of events and open discussions during the summer seasons of 2022 and 2023.
+The events have brought together professionals from different fields to discuss our relationship to the environment on practical, emotional and experiental levels.

 Addressing the complex environmental crisis calls for cultural change and transformation of the established values and mindsets.
 How can architecture contribute to renewing our connection with the living nature?